Pickin v British Railways Board: Facts

 Pickin claimed that the British Railways Board fraudulently misled Parliament when it passed a local act, the British Railways Act 1968 (c. xxxiv), which abolished a pre-1845 provision which stated that if a railway line were abandoned, the land would vest in the owners of the adjoining land.
 This provision, in this specific case, came from section 259 of the Bristol and Exeter Railway Act 1836 (6 & 7 Will.
 4. c. xxxvi).
 Pickin was interested in ownership of the railways and so to test the board's right in court, they took advantage of and bought a small piece of land adjoining the railway line in 1969, the Clevedon-Yatton branch line in Somerset.
-When the railway closed, he claimed he was entitled to strip of the old line.
+When the railway closed, he claimed he was entitled to a strip of the old line.
 He argued the board did not comply with standing orders of each House of Parliament that required individual notice to be given to owners affected by private legislation.